CV

 AAUP Committee on Acquisitions Editorial, Online Forum on Developmental Editing, Summer 2017 –

-Manuscript workshop – publishing representative, American Philosophical Society/Andrew W. Mellon Foundation Fellowship in Native American and Indigenous Studies, 2016-
+Manuscript workshop participant – Publisher, American Philosophical Society/Andrew W. Mellon Foundation Fellowship in Native American and Indigenous Studies, 2016-

 2016 – Fellow – The Center for Great Plains Studies, University of Nebraska Lincoln